This post originally appeared in 2020. It was updated for relevance in 2022.

 As you learn new things, you will need new tags and segments.
 Watch your data for emerging trends in what donors are interested in and responsive to, and update your segments so you can optimize your communication.

-During a year like this, you simply cannot afford to waste your time on things that don’t work.
+You simply cannot afford to waste your time on things that don’t work.
 You need to be able to try something, see how it goes, and then discard it or keep it as needed.
-2020 is not the year to lock yourself into one solid plan–things are changing too quickly.
+These are not the times to lock yourself into one solid plan–things are changing too quickly.

 Approach your donor development plan scientifically–hypothesize, experiment, analyze the result and come to a conclusion.
 Some of the things you try won’t work, and that’s fine.
 As long as you apply the data from your failure to whatever you try next, you didn’t waste the effort, you learned something important.